millerms/CranburyChiropractic/_pages/services.md

 ---

-### Class IV Laser Therapy
+### Cold Laser Therapy (Low-Level Laser Therapy)

-Laser therapy uses specific wavelengths of light to stimulate healing, reduce inflammation, and ease pain.
-Our Class IV laser delivers a higher level of energy for deeper tissue penetration and faster results.
+Cold laser therapy, also known as low-level laser therapy (LLLT), uses gentle, non-heating light energy to stimulate cellular repair, reduce inflammation, and relieve pain.
+This non-invasive treatment is safe, comfortable, and suitable for a wide range of musculoskeletal and nerve-related conditions.
+Our technology allows for precise targeting of affected tissues to support faster recovery and improved function, all without medication or surgery.

 Common benefits include:
 - Reduced swelling and inflammation
-- Accelerated tissue repair
+- Accelerated tissue healing and repair
-- Relief from acute and chronic pain
+- Relief from both acute and chronic pain

 ---